anastasesg/rx-controller/packages/react/README.md

       onMount = (controller: TController) => null,
       // This callback will be called when the component unmounts onUnmount = (controller: TController) => null,
-      // This callback listens for a state and executes when a condition is met listener = (state: TState) => null,
+      // This callback listens for events emitted by the controller and handles them.
+      // The listener must return a callback that removes the listeners it added. listener = (emitter: Emitter) => () => null,
       // This callback specifies the condition which must be me in order to update the component shouldUpdate = (prev: TState, next: TState) => true, } = { ...options };